-A. Residence Life Hall Directors and/or Assistant Hall Directors
+- A. Residence Life Hall Directors

-- 1. Notify Director of Housing and Residence Life. - 2.
-Notify the District Police Department.
+- 1. Notify Director of Housing and Residence Life.

+- 2. Notify the District Police Department.

 3. Notify the designated contact person listed on the housing application.
 If the student did not designate an individual for the College District to contact in the event of a missing person report, notify the person listed as the student's emergency contact.